Logo of Boss Rush Network featuring bold, modern typography.

 Eddie V. is a co-founder of Boss Rush Network who writes, podcasts, and loves video game trivia.
 You can find him on Twitter with @thatretrocode.

-One thought on “EDITORIAL: Ghosts’N Goblins is the Only Hardcore Series in Video Games”
+One response to “EDITORIAL: Ghosts’N Goblins is the Only Hardcore Series in Video Games”